gnu-octave/GNU-Octave-enable-64/README.md

 This project is greatly inspired by a [blog post by Richard Calaba][7], who created one year ahead a [GitHub repository for GNU Octave 3.8][8].

+A very similar project to this one is [octave-64-bit-index-builder][9] by Mike Miller.
+A typical case of "I should have known earlier about it!" ;-)

 For Windows, there is a cross-compiling solution, called [MXE-Octave](http://wiki.octave.org/MXE).
 It compiles all dependencies from scratch, thus requires much more disc space and time than this approach.